Skip navigation

 Assistant Professor

-In May 2020, I joined Northumbria University’s Department of Geography and Environmental Science as a Lecturer in Human Geography.
-Prior to this, I held research and teaching fellow positions in the sociology department at Lancaster University, the business school at the University of York, and in the institute for political science at the University of Tübingen (Germany).
-I completed my PhD in Human Geography at Durham University in 2017.
+Peter joined Northumbria University’s Department of Geography and Environmental Science in May 2020.
+Prior to this, he held research and teaching fellow positions in the sociology department at Lancaster University, the business school at the University of York, and the institute for political science at the University of Tübingen (Germany).
+He completed his PhD in Human Geography at Durham University in 2017, supervised by Professors Ben Anderson and Louise Amoore.

 Publications